SOS SOS IN MORSE CODE: THE COMPLETE GUIDE, SIGNAL AND EMERGENCY CODE

 - Gap between SOS cycles = 7 seconds OFF

-This is the internationally recognized sos in morse code blinking standard used by rescue services globally.
+This is the worldwide standard in morse code blinking sos used by all rescue services around the world.

-3. How to Send SOS in Morse Code by Radio
+3. Sending SOS in Morse code by radio

-How to send SOS in Morse code on a radio:
+How to send SOS in Morse code using a radio:

 - Switch to the distress frequency (500 kHz for maritime, 121.5 MHz for aviation)